 A good camping pillow is another tough one.
 At one point, I decided I would just take my favorite pillow from home because none of my camping pillows quite did the trick.
 Once I discovered the Sea to Summit Aeros Premium Pillow, my search was over.
 This pillow is not only the most compact pillow I’ve purchased, but it is the most comfortable.
 It has a scalloped design to help it contour to my head and neck and a mini valve to adjust the firmness.

-I feel like a short order cook when I am standing in front of my Blackstone Griddle.
-At 12,000 BTUs, this griddle will cook anything and the best part is the easy cleanup when you are all done.
+I feel like a short-order cook when I am standing in front of my Blackstone Griddle.
+At 12,000 BTUs, this griddle will cook anything, and the best part is the easy cleanup when you are all done.
 This griddle may seem like a lot to carry, but it’s well worth it, especially if you’re camping with a large group.
-The Blackstone brings an ease to camp cooking and there’s no limit to what you can cook on this.
+The Blackstone brings ease to camp cooking, and there’s no limit to what you can cook on this.

-Hammocks are a combination of an adult version of a swaddle and baby swing, rolled into one.
+Hammocks are a combination of an adult version of a swaddle and a baby swing rolled into one.
 “Hammock time” is the thing I look forward to most when it comes to camping.
-The ENO hammock is made of a high-strength, breathable fabric that is capable of holding 400lbs, so I feel extra secure when I’m in it.
-It comes with heavy weight carabiners and a self contained stuff sack.
+The ENO hammock is made of a high-strength, breathable fabric that is capable of holding 400 lbs, so I feel extra secure when I’m in it.
+It comes with heavy-weight carabiners and a self-contained stuff sack.
 Unfortunately, you do have to purchase the straps separately.
-A good book, nice view, and a glass of wine in my hammock is all it takes for me to live my best life.
+A good book, a nice view, and a glass of wine in my hammock are all it takes for me to live my best life.

-There is no way we would have been able to take a month long camping trip while virtual learning without the ALP Propane Generator.
-This is the winner of my 2020 Favorite’s List.
-It is easy to start, lightweight and best of all, it can also be used at home, in the event of a power outage.
-Previously, I’ve used solar power, but have found it to be tough to work with if I’m in an area that doesn’t have ample sunlight and the ALP Propane Generator saves you trouble of transporting gas with the traditional generators.
-With this generator you are able power any electronics for 3 hours with only a 1 lb propane tank and a whopping 60 hours using a 20lb tank.
+There is no way we would have been able to take a month-long camping trip while virtual learning without the ALP Propane Generator.
+This is the winner of my 2020 Favorites List.
+It is easy to start, lightweight, and, best of all, it can also be used at home in the event of a power outage.
+Previously, I’ve used solar power, but have found it to be tough to work with if I’m in an area that doesn’t have ample sunlight, and the ALP Propane Generator saves you the trouble of transporting gas with the traditional generators.
+With this generator, you are able to power any electronics for 3 hours with only a 1 lb propane tank and a whopping 60 hours using a 20lb tank.